Korean War Legacy Project

 Finding Body Bags

 As Lloyd Thompson was shoveling sand on a 2 1/2 ton 6X6 truck near a flood plain at Kimpo Air Force Base, he unearthed a wooden box and unveiled an abandoned burial ground filled with body bags.
-He reported the incident, but nothing ever came of it.
-The bodies were left right there in the flood plain.
+He reported the incident, but nothing ever came of it to his knowledge.
+The bodies were left there in the flood plain.

 Share this Clip +